Hörfunk & Print; Analysen, Reportagen, Interviews aus einer Region im Umbruch

 Cairo, Egypt

 Jürgen Stryjak, born in 1962, is a Cairo-based correspondent for German-language media in Germany, Austria and Switzerland.
 His work has been published in a number of well-known magazines and newspapers, among them Cicero, abenteuer und reisen, Das Magazin, Der Tagesspiegel as well as Merian, Capital, Berliner Zeitung and many others.
-He reports for the German public radio ARD on political, social and cultural affaires in six Arab countries.
-With "Marco Polo Egypt" and "Marco Polo Red Sea & Sinai" he has written two travel guide books.
+He reports for the German public radio ARD on political, social and cultural affaires in 15 mostly Arab countries.
+With »Marco Polo Egypt« and »Marco Polo Red Sea & Sinai« he has written two travel guide books.

 Jürgen Stryjak has finished the Henri Nannen School for journalism in Hamburg and studied the Arabic language in Cairo.
 During his years in Egypt's capital, he has lived in wealthy quarters of the westernized upperclass as well as among more common Cairenes in working-class and popular neighbourhoods.